Bruce Pearl: 2006–07

 On January 22, 2007, Pearl attended a Lady Vols game with his upper body painted orange.
 He and a few of his players spelled out "V-O-L-S" (Pearl was the "V").
 Pearl stood in front of the student section and cheered for the Lady Vols as they came out.
 Pearl's actions brought national media attention to the Tennessee program, and highlighted efforts to support women's collegiate athletics.
 Lady Vols basketball coach Pat Summitt returned the favor on Senior Night for the men's team on February 27, 2007.
 Before the game, Summitt came out as a cheerleader, complete with uniform, and she led the crowd in a rendition of Rocky Top.
-The seventh-largest crowd in school history also witnessed Pearl's squad rout the then No. 4-ranked defending and eventual national champions Florida Gators.
+The seventh-largest crowd in school history also witnessed Pearl's squad rout the then No. 4-ranked defending and eventual back to back national champions Florida Gators.

 Pearl's team went on to finish tied for second in the SEC East with Vanderbilt, earning a No. 5 seed in the NCAA tournament.
 The Vols crushed Long Beach State by 35 points in the first round, then rallied to upset Virginia to reach Pearl's second Sweet 16.
-The Vols were defeated in the next round by the nation's top-ranked Ohio State Buckeyes, losing by a point though the Volunteers led the majority of the game.
+The Vols were defeated in the Elite Eight by the nation's top-ranked Ohio State Buckeyes, losing by a point despite the Volunteers being ahead for the majority of the game.
 Tennessee's 24 wins were then ranked third in the program's history.
 Pearl was rumored as a candidate for the head coaching position at Iowa, but indicated on March 27, 2007, that he was not interested in leaving Tennessee.

 2007–08

 On February 23, 2008, Pearl led the second-ranked Vols into in-state, undefeated rival Memphis to play the # 1 ranked Tigers.
 After a back and forth, emotionally heated contest, Tennessee defeated Memphis 66–62, handing Memphis its first loss of the season and its first home loss in 47 games.
-The win also cemented UT with a # 1 rank the following week—the first #1 ranking in the school's 100-year basketball history.
+The win also cemented UT with a # 1 rank the following week—the first No. 1 ranking in the school's 100-year basketball history.
 One day after the rankings were posted, however, the # 1 Vols were upset by the Vanderbilt Commodores 72–69.

 On March 5, 2008, Pearl's team defeated the Florida Gators 89–86 to claim Tennessee's first outright SEC Regular Season Championship in 41 years.
 On March 16, 2008, Tennessee was chosen as a #2 seed in the East region of the 2008 NCAA basketball tournament.
-Pearl's Volunteers advanced to the semifinals (Sweet 16) of the East Regional, beating Pearl's former Horizon League rival and 7-seed Butler in the second round.
+Pearl's Volunteers advanced to the Sweet 16 of the East Regional, beating Pearl's former Horizon League rival and 7-seed Butler in the second round.
 They ended their season losing to the Louisville Cardinals by a score of 79–60.
 The 31 total victories that season are the most in school history.